Rogue Trip: Vacation 2012: Development and release

-Rogue Trip shares the same game engine technology as the SingleTrac-developed Twisted Metal titles, albeit with several enhancements.
+Rogue Trip shares the same game engine technology as the SingleTrac-developed Twisted Metal titles, with several enhancements.
 Campbell stated that the team optimized their code to gain 35% to 40% more processing power and memory savings and spread this across primary components like graphics, computer artificial intelligence (AI), and gameplay.
 First, a particle system was added to the give the player what Campbell described as an "awesome graphical payoff" when taking out opponents or parts of the environment.
 Second, the game's AI was revised so that a computer combatant "learns from the player" and will react and adjust more similarly to a human opponent.
 Third, a "Dynamic Interactive Fodder" system was constructed to increase the destructibility of environments and generate more objects with which the player could destroy, use as weapons, or take damage.
 These include blimps, fuel trucks, jets, and helicopters.
 Finally, the performance boost allowed for more realistic vehicle physics and movement, as well as added terrain topography for larger, more detailed levels.

-GT Interactive officially announced Rogue Trip in April 1998.
+GT Interactive announced Rogue Trip in April 1998.
 The game was showcased at the Electronic Entertainment Expo in late May alongside Streak: Hoverboard Racing, another PlayStation-exclusive from SingleTrac.
 The alpha phase of the game's development was completed around mid-July of that same year.
 One month later, its beta phase was finished ahead of schedule, allowing the publisher to gain US release approval in August.
 Rogue Trip was officially released in North America on October 6, 1998 and in European territories that November.
 GT Interactive backed its launch with a multi-million dollar marketing campaign comprising a television spot, online and print advertisements, and cross-promotions with apparel companies.